SemanticComputing/sampo-ui/docs/pages/Deployment.md

-# Deploying a sampo app
+# Deploying a Sampo app

-The intended way to deploy a sampo application is to use the pre-built sampo core images.
+The intended way to deploy a Sampo application is to use the pre-built Sampo-UI core images.
 Here are some ways to deploy using said images.

 ## Separate server and client containers